-Businesses may experience financial devastation due to product disparagement, so it’s essential to be aware of what behaviors could qualify as disparaging.
+Businesses may experience financial devastation due to product disparagement, so knowing what behaviors could qualify as disparaging is essential.
 Product disparagement takes many forms, but some of the most common examples include:

 - False advertising: The intentional use of deceptive advertising to falsely portray a competitor’s product or services as inferior.

-- Slander: Oral statements made with malicious intent that paint a competitor’s product or service negatively.
+- Slander: Oral statements that paint a competitor’s product or service maliciously.

 - Libel: Written statements that are deliberately false and meant to harm the reputation of a competitor’s product or service.